 iS5 Communications Inc. Announces Partnership with Cyber Science Lab

-The technology partnership enables scalable machine learning-based Security Information and Event Management (SEIM) for smart grids and critical infrastructures
+The technology partnership enables scalable machine learning-based Security Information and Event Management (SIEM) for smart grids and critical infrastructures

 Power grids, which deliver electricity from generation sources to potentially millions of people, are critical to the smooth functioning of the developed world.
 The integration of the Operational Technology (OT) systems that run mission-critical networks in smart grids with cloud computing and other classic IT networks has significantly increased the number and sophistication of cyber-attacks in smart grids.
 The sheer volume, veracity, and velocity of data exchange in smart grid networks render traditional manual and human-oriented cybersecurity defense techniques impractical and ineffective.